berlix/protobuf-kotlin/README.md

 ### Schema documents

 The module `protobuf-kotlin-schemadocument` provides support for `.proto` schema documents.
-It can be used to read and write `.proto` documents, and to compare them for equality.
+It can be used to read and write `.proto` documents, and to compare them for equality or equivalence.
 It also provides some support for schema validation.

 To parse a schema document, use the `SchemaDocumentReader` class: